 “Microfiltration” wine filtration is a process of passing wine through media to remove particles that are suspended.
 The filter barrier prevents the passage of particles above a determined particle size.
 All microfilters are “nominal” filters not “absolute” filters, which will be defined in a bit.

 Two types of microfiltration systems are well supported for home winemakers.
 Both require carefully choosing the correct size media porosity for the greatest effect.
-The current available sizes range from 0.45M to 5.0-8.0M.
+The current available sizes range from 0.5 micron to 8 micron.
 In general, 96-98% of the particles larger than the rating will be retained in the media and removed from the wine.

 A cartridge system utilizes a 10” cartridge made of wound polyester/cotton string, or perforated nylon on a stainless core, which is fitted in a polycarbonate or stainless housing fitted with inlet and outlet ports.
 A pump moves the wine through tubing into the housing and the filter holds back particles larger than the media rating, while passing the wine out the exit tubing.

 A plate/frame system similarly uses a pump for the passage of the wine, but the wine moves through a square sheet of media made of cellulose fibers with a filter aid such as perlite or diatomaceous earth plus a resin binder that adds strength to the pads.
 The pads are fitted between plates that are patterned to channel the wine to the outlet while the pads retain the removed particles.